parambharat/inspect_wandb/README.md

 ### Weave setup

-In order to utilise the Weave integration, you will also need to setup a Weave project, authenticate your environment with W&B, and set some relevant environment variables.
+In order to utilise the Weave integration, you will also need to setup a Weave project, authenticate your environment with W&B, and initialise the wandb client.

 To get set up with a new Weave project. follow the instructions [here](https://weave-docs.wandb.ai/).